R2Northstar/ModdingDocs/docs/source/reference/respawn/entities.rst

 		Halts this thread until a signal is activated for this entity

+	.. cpp:function:: void ConnectOutput( string event, void functionref( entity trigger, entity activator, entity caller, var value ) callback )

+		Executes the callback function when the signal is fired.

+	.. cpp:function:: void DisconnectOutput( string event, void functionref( entity trigger, entity activator, entity caller, var value ) callback )

+		Disconnects the callback from the signal.

+	.. cpp:function:: void AddOutput( string outputName, string | entity target, string inputName, string parameter = "", float delay = 0, float maxFires = 0 )

+		Connects an output on this entity to an input on another entity via code.
+The ``target`` can be a name or a named entity.

 	.. cpp:function:: vector GetOrigin()

 		Returns the Coordinates of this entity